What is Macular Degeneration (AMD)?

 There are two types of macular degeneration.
 How are they different?

-The two forms of macular degeneration are called dry and wet macular degeneration.
+The two forms of macular degeneration are dry and wet.
 Both affect the macula, which is part of the retina of your eye.
-Their differences lie in the speed of the onset of the disease and its severity.
+Their differences lie in the speed of onset and the severity of vision loss each can cause.

 What is dry macular degeneration?